aragon/nest/FAQ.md

 ### What support can grantees expect from the Nest program besides financial backing?
 - Aragon is one of the most skilled projects in the crypto community.
 The development teams are formed by talented engineers that will be supporting the engineers working on the Nest projects.
 Also, we have developed experience, and crafted best practices, on how crypto projects should be run.
 We want to help expand the experience and best practices as much as possible.

-Mentors/Expert network
-Other
-Legal?
-Security?
-Research?
+### Support
+- User feedback
+- Legal
+- Security
-Sales & Marketing?
+- Sales & Marketing

 ### What if I can’t finish the project as expected?
 - If you are blocked please reach out to your NestDAO lead to explain the situation and get help.